 Device implementations MAY include a barometer (i.e. ambient air pressure sensor.)
 If a device implementation includes a barometer, it:

-- MUST be able to deliver events at 5 Hz or greater - MUST have adequate precision to enable estimating altitude
+- .
+MUST be able to deliver events at 5 Hz or greater - · MUST have adequate precision to enable estimating altitude - MUST be temperature compensated

 7.3.7.
 Thermometer